 Well that’s all changed now.
 We recently bought the Media Mod for the HERO10, and now using it on the HERO11, and are so much happier with the audio improvements.

-GoPro has always been known for the plethora of accessories you can use with them, such as mounts to put your camera on just about anything.
+GoPro has always been known for the plethora of epic GoPro accessories (check out our favourites in that post) you can use with them, such as mounts to put your camera on just about anything.

 The Mods are a bit more high-level than the standard mounts you get, but for any serious content creator they really do add a whole new element to how we capture scenes.